Samgyeopsal: Consumption

 Grilled meat is placed on fresh and/or pickled leaves of vegetables, with some ssamjang, and rolled up to make ssam (wrap) which is eaten in one mouthful.
 Any combination of accompaniments mentioned above can be added to the roll according to preference, most popularly sliced garlic.

 Cooked rice, stews such as kimchi-jjigae and doenjang-jjigae, as well as naengmyeon (cold noodles), can be served as meals.
 Sometimes, leftover meat is mixed with rice, gim-garu (seaweed flakes), and seasonings to make bokkeum-bap (fried rice) at the end.

 Samgyeopsal is often accompanied by, or accompanying (as anju) shots of soju.
 Somaek, a simple cocktail made by dumping a shot of soju into a glass of beer, is also a popular beverage consumed with samgyeopasal.

-Popularity
+In culture

-In South Korea, the third day of March is "Samgyeopsal Day", due to samgyeopsal's three-layered composition.
+In South Korea, March 3 is "Samgyeopsal Day", due to samgyeopsal's three-layered composition.
 According to a 2006 survey by National Agricultural Cooperative Federation, 85% of South Korean adults stated that their favourite slice of pork is the pork belly.